lbel/second-analysis-steps/02-lb-git.md

 ```
 $ lb-dev --list LHCb
 ```
-to see which versions of the LHCb project are available.
+(or the shorthand `lb-dev -l LHCb`) to see which versions of the LHCb project are available.
 Pick the newest one and run
 ```
 $ lb-dev --name LHCbSK LHCb/<version>